chainer/chainer/docs/source/performance.rst

 * ``type_check``

-  Set this configuration to ``False`` to improve performance by letting Chainer skip checking the integrity of input data and functions.
+  By default, Chainer checks the integrity between input data and functions.
+  This makes possible to display friendly message when, for example, data with invalid dtype or shape is given to a function.
+  By setting this configuration to ``False``, you can let Chainer skip such check to improve performance.
-  It is recommended to turn off this option only for well-tested code and input data.
+  It is recommended to turn off the check only for well-tested code and input data.

 See :doc:`reference/configuration` for detailed descriptions.